I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicequeryproperty.md

 ## -remarks
 <p>Before receiving device property data, drivers typically call the <b>WdfDeviceQueryProperty</b> method just to obtain the required buffer size.
 For some properties, the data size can change between when the required size is returned and when the driver calls <b>WdfDeviceQueryProperty</b> again.
 Therefore, drivers should call <b>WdfDeviceQueryProperty</b> inside a loop that executes until the return status is not STATUS_BUFFER_TOO_SMALL. </p>

 <p>It is best to use <b>WdfDeviceQueryProperty</b> only if the required buffer size is known and unchanging, because in that case the driver has to call <b>WdfDeviceQueryProperty</b> only once.
-If the required buffer size is unknown or varies, the driver should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545882">WdfDeviceAllocAndQueryProperty</a>. </p>
+If the required buffer size is unknown or varies, the driver should call <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceallocandqueryproperty.md">WdfDeviceAllocAndQueryProperty</a>. </p>

-<p>Alternatively, you can use <a href="https://msdn.microsoft.com/library/windows/hardware/dn265608">WdfDeviceQueryPropertyEx</a> to access device properties that are exposed through the Unified Property Model.</p>
+<p>Alternatively, you can use <a href="..\wdfdevice\nf-wdfdevice-wdfdevicequerypropertyex.md">WdfDeviceQueryPropertyEx</a> to access device properties that are exposed through the Unified Property Model.</p>

 <p>The following code example obtains a device's <b>DevicePropertyBusTypeGuid</b> property.
-The example calls <b>WdfDeviceQueryProperty</b> instead of <a href="https://msdn.microsoft.com/library/windows/hardware/ff545882">WdfDeviceAllocAndQueryProperty</a> because the length of a GUID is known.</p>

-<p>Before receiving device property data, drivers typically call the <b>WdfDeviceQueryProperty</b> method just to obtain the required buffer size.
-For some properties, the data size can change between when the required size is returned and when the driver calls <b>WdfDeviceQueryProperty</b> again.
-Therefore, drivers should call <b>WdfDeviceQueryProperty</b> inside a loop that executes until the return status is not STATUS_BUFFER_TOO_SMALL. </p>

-<p>It is best to use <b>WdfDeviceQueryProperty</b> only if the required buffer size is known and unchanging, because in that case the driver has to call <b>WdfDeviceQueryProperty</b> only once.
-If the required buffer size is unknown or varies, the driver should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff545882">WdfDeviceAllocAndQueryProperty</a>. </p>

-<p>Alternatively, you can use <a href="https://msdn.microsoft.com/library/windows/hardware/dn265608">WdfDeviceQueryPropertyEx</a> to access device properties that are exposed through the Unified Property Model.</p>

-<p>The following code example obtains a device's <b>DevicePropertyBusTypeGuid</b> property.
-The example calls <b>WdfDeviceQueryProperty</b> instead of <a href="https://msdn.microsoft.com/library/windows/hardware/ff545882">WdfDeviceAllocAndQueryProperty</a> because the length of a GUID is known.</p>
+The example calls <b>WdfDeviceQueryProperty</b> instead of <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceallocandqueryproperty.md">WdfDeviceAllocAndQueryProperty</a> because the length of a GUID is known.</p>

 ## -requirements
 <table>